 Saratoga Springs Resort & Spa is a DVC deluxe villa hotel at Walt Disney World.
-In this review, we’ll share room photos, dining & amenities info, how Saratoga Springs stacks up to other Disney Vacation Club resorts, and whether we recommend staying here.
-(Last updated August 8, 2019.)
+In this review, we’ll share room photos, dining & amenities info, how Saratoga Springs Resort (SSR) stacks up to other Disney Vacation Club accommodations, and whether we recommend staying here.
+(Updated June 8, 2020.)

 This project will last through 2021, and will completely redo the guest rooms at Saratoga Springs Resort, along with building exteriors, and potentially other amenities.
-Right now, the renovations are not particularly intrusive to the resort experience, but we’ll keep you posted with subsequent construction updates in the event that this changes.
+We stayed in these overhauled accommodations at SSR in early 2020, and shared the experience in our Photos & Video: New Rooms at Saratoga Springs Resortpost.

 Disney’s Saratoga Springs Resort & Spa is themed to an idealized version area of upstate New York that is known for horse racing.
 The theme has been derided by some as being bland, but it’s also fairly accurate; the resort is surrounded by golf courses, winding waterways, and features cookie-cutter buildings all in an inviting pastel color palette.
 It’s like the perfectly planned community.

 Depending upon your perspective, this theming could be the perfect vacation resort for you, or it could feel like a experiment in city planning taken too far.
 If you’ve read our Disney Vacation Club Resort Rankings and have seen that we placed Saratoga Springs Resort dead last, you might assume that our take is the latter.
 It’s not.

 We’re actually somewhere in the middle.
 We agree with the criticism of Saratoga Springs Resort’s theme–it’s very generic, and feels to us like a nice timeshare resort that you might find anywhere.
 The equestrian layer seems tacked on as a random layer of artifice.